Ebenezer Baptist Church was founded by Rev. Alexander Truatt in 1892. Rev Truatt lead from 1892 - 1894.

 In 1967, Reverend Elisha G. Hall succeeded Reverend McCreary to become the sixteenth Pastor of Ebenezer, and served Ebenezer for over thirty-five (35) years.
 Reverend Hall's tenure was highlighted by the ordination of Pastors Rickey White of Keswick VA, and Michael Turner, of Staunton VA.
 Additionally, a church van was purchased, and real estate behind and adjacent to the church (201 Sixth Street NW) was also purchased.
 Reverend Hall retired in November 2004, and transitioned from labour to reward on June 10, 2014.

 In January 2010, a devastating earthquake occurred in the country of Haiti.
-Ebenezer's unique response to this tragedy resulted in the privilege of being first congregation in the United States to host in Charlottesville the Haitian Ambassador to the United States, the Honorable Raymond A. Joseph, and his wife, Lola Poisson Joseph.
+Ebenezer's unique response to this tragedy resulted in the privilege of being the first congregation in the United States to host in Charlottesville the Haitian Ambassador to the United States, the Honorable Raymond A. Joseph, and his wife, Lola Poisson Joseph.